Characterizing Idioms: Conventionality and Contingency: Analyses

 \subsection{Analysis 2: contingency measure}

-To evaluate the role of contingency in distinguishing phrases that are often assumed to be stored (idioms and collocations), we compare the scores of the target and matched phrases.

-We find that, overall, the target phrases had higher contingency scores, with a difference in contingency value of 2.25 (\textit{t}(159) = 8.807, \textit{p} $<$ 0.001).
+We find that, averaged across contexts, the target phrases had higher contingency scores, with a difference in value of 2.25 bits, with \textit{t}(159) = 8.807 and \textit{p} $<$ 0.001.

-Figure~\ref{contingency30} shows boxplots of the average contingency score of each phrase's average contingency score.
-Given that many of the target phrases only occurred in a handful of sentences, we have excluded phrases for which the target or matched sets contain less than 30 sentences.
-This threshold was chosen to strike a balance between having enough instances contributing to the average score for each datapoint, and having a large enough sample of phrases.
-We considered thresholds at every multiple of 10 until we reached one that left at least 100 datapoints remaining.
-Within each structural type of phrase (adjective noun, binomial, noun noun, verb object), the target phrases are on the right and the non-idiomatic, matched phrases are on the left.
-It should be noted that for the most part, there were fewer sentences containing the target phrase than there were sentences containing only the head or only the non-head word in the relevant structural position.
-This likely explains the greater spread among the target phrases---namely, the averages are based on fewer data points.
+Figure~\ref{contingency30} shows boxplots of the average contingency score for each phrase type.
+Since many of the target phrases only occurred in a handful of sentences, we have excluded phrases for which the target or matched sets contain fewer than 30 sentences.\footnote{This threshold was chosen to strike a balance between having enough instances contributing to the average score for each datapoint, and having a large enough sample of phrases.
+We considered thresholds at every multiple of 10 until we reached one that left at least 100 datapoints remaining.} For the most part, there were fewer sentences containing the target phrase than there were sentences containing only the head or only the non-head word in the relevant structural position.
+This likely explains the greater variance among the target phrases---the averages are based on fewer data points.

-For all four types of phrases, the median contingency score was higher for the target phrases than for their matched phrases.
+For all syntactic structures, the median contingency score was higher for target phrases than matched phrases.
 The greatest differences were observed for verb object and binomial phrases.

 We fit another mixed effects model to test whether target idioms have higher contingency scores than matched phrases across syntactic classes (AN, B, NN, VO).
 The model predicts the contingencies for each instance of a phrase used in context, with the target-matched contrast and syntactic class as fixed effects, and random effects for the target-matched pairs.\footnote{\texttt{Cont$\sim$Target*Class$+$(1+Target|Idiom)}} We find that target phrases have significantly higher contingency scores than matched phrases (see Row 2 of Table~\ref{contingencymodelresults} of Appendix B).